 The Five Principles of ChildKind are:

-2) Ongoing education on pain management for staff, trainees, and patients.
+2) Ongoing education programs and awareness initiatives on pain for staff, trainees, patients, and any of their caregivers.

-4) Specific evidence informed, interdisciplinary protocols for pain prevention and pain management including pharmacological, psychological, and physical methods.
+4) Specific evidence informed protocols for pain prevention and treatment including pharmacological, psychological, and physical methods.

 5) Regular institutional self-monitoring within the framework of continuous quality improvement.